Frequently Asked Questions (FAQ)

 The world is unquestionably warming - the more difficult question to answer is whether human activity (chiefly the burning of fossil fuels like coal, oil, and natural gas) is responsible.
 Dozens of scientific studies have demonstrated that the increase in globally averaged temperature since about 1950 cannot be explained as a natural cycle or the result of changes in solar output or cosmic rays or volcanoes, but can be explained as a result of rising greenhouse gases.
 For detailed answers see realclimate.org.
 On smaller scales like eastern or western Washington, though, it is not yet possible to show conclusively that the observed warming is a result of human activity, though it is unlikely natural causes can explain all of the observed warming.What are the effects of climate change on Washington state?

-For a comprehensive look at climate change affecting Washington, view the Climate Impacts Group's look on Pacific Northwest Climate Change, and for the Puget Sound region see Climate Change and Its Effects on Puget Sound.What constitutes a 100-year storm?
+For a comprehensive look at climate change affecting Washington and the wider Pacific Northwest, view the Climate Impacts Group special reports and the Oregon Climate Change Research Institute latest assessment report.What constitutes a 100-year storm?

 A 100-year storm means that there is a 1% probability that the amount of precipitation that falls during a specified length of time, will be equaled or exceeded at a location for any given year.
 A 100-year storm on one day does nothing to change your chances of seeing the same amount of rainfall from a similar storm on another day (in the same year).
 Similarly, a 10-year storm has a 10% probability of occurring.
 To find the amount of precipitation that constitutes a 5, 10, 50 or 100 year storm view: Isopluvial Maps of Washington